RNA Training Programs

 Providing interdisciplinary training that crosses traditional curriculum boundaries is critical for preparing future RNA researchers to translate advances in RNA science into beneficial technologies.

-The RNA Institute Summer Bioinformatics Program is a competitive summer training program held virtually for high school and undergraduate students.
-The bioinformatics program delivers training in bioinformatic analysis of RNA-Seq data followed by independent bioinformatic research supervised by an RNA Institute faculty member.
+The RNA Institute High School Bioinformatics Summer Camp is a competitive summer training program held virtually for high school students.
+The camp delivers training in bioinformatics analysis of RNA sequencing data through live daily lectures and support by UAlbany-affiliated mentors.
+Trainees will complete and present an independent bioinformatics project based in neurodegenerative disease research.

-For more information about the program, click 2024 RNA Institute Summer Bioinformatics Program.
+For more information about the program, click 2025 High School Bioinformatics Summer Camp.

 This novel, PhD-level training program for current University at Albany students provides a multi-disciplinary curriculum with a focus on RNA and its health relevance.
 We develop our future science leaders by providing students with access to faculty, techniques, and collaborations within UAlbany, including The RNA Institute, and SUNY Polytechnic Institute.